 Here are some important details about the query:

-Our variable counts the number of times the Safetynet became active, meaning we can try some queries to zoom in on particular sessions based on frequency of Safetynet activity.
-Here you have to think carefully, because there are some subtle nuances to writing the necessary constraints.
+Our variable counts the number of times the Safetynet became active, meaning we can try some queries to zoom in on particular sessions based on the frequency of Safetynet activity.
+Here you have to think carefully because there are some subtle nuances to writing the necessary constraints.

 Let's say we want to find all the sessions in which the Safetynet was not active at all.
 If we use this query, we will get some unexpected results, namely that it finds all sessions, including those in which the Safetynet was active: